I don’t like being raped

 You’re being prejudice against people like me, who like being woken up with sex/being unconscious during sex, by calling that rape.

 These behaviors are not in and of themselves corrosive when at some point an agreement was made surrounding them.
 What is consented to by saying “wake me up with sex some time” or “I want you to fuck me after I’ve passed out” is rape play.
 You will be unable to consent when the physical act is initiated and/or carried out.
-You are asking to be raped by your partner.
+Consider that by asking for this you are asking to be raped by your partner.

 I’ll repeat that: You are asking to be raped by your partner.